rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 # Version History

+* 3.2.0 - Add new actions Get A Saved Query and Get All Saved Queries
 * 3.1.5 - Patch issue parsing labels in Advanced Query on Log and Advanced Query on Log Set actions
 * 3.1.4 - Add `docs_url` to plugin spec with a link to [InsightIDR plugin setup guide](https://docs.rapid7.com/insightconnect/rapid7-insightidr)
 * 3.1.3 - Fix issue where Get a Log and Get All Logs would either fail in workflow or in connection test